adrienckr/probe/README.md

 3. It fuses and reranks results with ZeroEntropy `zerank-2`.
 4. It returns focused file, section, and line references to the agent.

-Hybrid retrieval plus cross-encoder reranking is why probe surfaces the code that keyword search walks right past.
+Hybrid retrieval plus reranking is why probe surfaces code that keyword search misses.

 ## Verify Setup